vass-cornelius/synk/README.md

 1. Open the **Terminal** app.
 2. Type `cd ` (with a space after `cd`).
-3. Drag the `synk-main` folder you unzipped and drop it directly onto the Terminal window.
+3. Drag the `synk-<version>` folder you unzipped and drop it directly onto the Terminal window.
 The path to the folder will appear.
 4. Press **Enter**.
 Your terminal is now inside the Synk folder.
 5. Run the installer with this command:
     ```bash